 From the list provided at the left go to “Learning Materials”.
 Lecture handouts and links to the recorded classes are found in Blackboard under this section.

-Assignments posted on Blackboard are usually submitted through Blackboard.
+Assignments posted on Blackboard should be submitted through Blackboard.
 Students need to follow submission instructions and submission deadline declared by the lecturer or the Admissions and Registration Office.
+Further information can be found in the Online assessment policy and guidance.

 To view and submit an assignment: